Building Voice Agents

 const mathTutorAgent = new RealtimeAgent({ name: 'Math Tutor', handoffDescription: 'Specialist agent for math questions', instructions: 'You provide help with math problems.
 Explain your reasoning at each step and include examples',});

 const agent = new RealtimeAgent({ name: 'Greeter', instructions: 'Greet the user with cheer and answer questions.', handoffs: [mathTutorAgent],});Unlike regular agents, handoffs behave slightly differently for Realtime Agents.
-When a handoff is performed, the ongoing session will be updated with the new agent configuration.
-Because of this, the agent automatically has access to the ongoing conversation history and input filters are currently not applied.
+When a handoff is performed, the ongoing session is updated with the new agent configuration in place.
+Because of this, the new agent automatically has access to the ongoing conversation history and input filters are currently not applied.

 Just like regular agents, Realtime Agents can call tools to perform actions.
 Realtime supports function tools (executed locally) and hosted MCP tools (executed remotely by the Realtime API).
 You can define a function tool using the same tool() helper you would use for a regular agent.